 She won the West-Nordic Children’s Literature Prize in 2002 together with author Andri Snær Magnason for Sagan af bláa hnettinum (The Story of the Blue Planet), the first children’s book to win the Icelandic Literary Prize.
 In 2008 her first play, Gott kvöld (“Good Evening”) won Gríman – The Icelandic Theatre Award as the best children’s production of the year. Áslaug was also nominated for the Nordic Drama Award in 2010 for the same play.
 Her second play Sindri silfurfiskur (“Shimmer the Silverfish”) was nominated for Gríman in 2010 and later performed at international theatre festivals in Lund, Malmö and Moscow.

 Her works have been published in many languages, including the popular series about the Little Monster and the Big Monster, written with co-authors Kalle Güettler and Rakel Helmsdal.
-For the seventh book in the series, Skrímslaerjur (Monster Squabbles) the three authors were nominated to the new Nordic Council Children and Young People’s Literature Prize 2013 on behalf of Iceland.
-This year the author team is also nominated to the award for the ninth book in the series, Skrímsli í Vanda (Monsters in Trouble) – that won the The Icelandic Literary Prize 2017 in the category of children and young adult’s fiction.
+For the seventh book in the series, Skrímslaerjur (“Monster Squabbles”) the three authors were nominated for the new Nordic Council Children and Young People’s Literature Prize 2013 on behalf of Iceland.
+This year the author team is also nominated for the award for the ninth book in the series, Skrímsli í Vanda (Monsters in Trouble) – that won the The Icelandic Literary Prize 2017 in the category of children and young adult’s fiction.